-The following answers reflect the information we have available to us as of April 21, 2021.
+The following answers reflect the information we have available to us as of July 29, 2021.
 We will update and clarify this information as we receive further details from our State and County officials.
-We expect to have further guidance from the California Department of Public Health soon.
+Many responses are directly from the California Department of Public Health’s Q&A.

 Timing & Tiers

-Yes, the Convention Center’s agreement with the Office of Refugee Resettlement has an end date of July 15.
+Yes, the Convention Center’s agreement with the Office of Refugee Resettlement ended July 15.

 Vaccinations & Testing Logistics